spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/prepayment/implement-prepayment.md

 {% info_block infoBox "Implementation order" %}

-The order of the implementation steps does not matter; however, ensure to complete all the steps.
+The order of the implementation steps does not matter; however, be sure to complete all the steps.

 {% endinfo_block %}